tharkadharshana/TwodayPos/README_FEATURES.md

     - **Top Selling Products List**: List of products by revenue/quantity.
     - **Inventory Alerts**: Mock alerts for low stock items and reorder confirmations.
 - Charts use `recharts` and `shadcn/ui` chart components.
+- Accessible to `admin`, `manager`, `cashier`.

 ## 4. Terminal (`/terminal` - formerly Sales)
 - **Catalog Display**:
-    - Grid layout showing available products and services.
+    - Grid layout showing available products and services fetched from Firestore.
     - Products display image (or placeholder), name, price, and stock quantity.
     - Services display image (or `ConciergeBell` icon), name, price, and duration (if any).
     - Items out of stock are visually distinct and cannot be added to the cart.